chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 <div style="text-align: center;font-size:small"><img width="100%" src="/images/signora/aboutrosalyne.png"/></div>

 The fact that this happened the second time in row means that this was a deliberate decision.
-Why would they put her line
+Why would they put her line in the 10th place instead of at the bottom, and why don't they just put it in the correct 8th spot instead?
+This is starting to look like a very subtle hint that only the most dedicated Signora fans would notice, which minimizes suspicions as most players would simply chalk it off to minor inconsistencies, while giving Signora mains some form of reassurance that it's not what it seems.

 Also notice how it says "About Rosalyne" instead of "About The Fair Lady".
 She's literally the only Harbinger who was mentioned by her real name in the VOs section, while others either use their codenames (The Doctor, Childe) or their commedia dell'arte names (Arlecchino and Sandrone, the other female harbingers).
 This is further evidence that nothing is as it seems, and they might be giving us subtle hints that she's returning in the near future.
 While the line itself doesn't explicitly hint towards her future revival, the fact that there are subtle oddities like these that outside observers would overlook, strongly implies that they want us to read between the lines instead of taking things at face value.